nihar-dz/network-shapley/README.md

 # network-shapley Guide

-A Python script to compute Shapley values for network contributors.
-Note that this is the repo for prototyping and analysis.
-The production version of this work will be in Rust: [network-shapley-rs](https://github.com/doublezerofoundation/network-shapley-rs).
+**Note that this is the repo for prototyping and analysis.
+The production version of this work is in Rust: [network-shapley-rs](https://github.com/doublezerofoundation/network-shapley-rs).**

+This repo houses a Python script to compute Shapley values for network contributors.

 ## Overview